Marisken Surgery: Treatment, Procedure & Experiences

 - support natural regeneration.

-It does not replace surgical care but can make the process significantly more comfortable.
+It does not replace surgical care but can make the course significantly more comfortable.

-How can nutrition and stool regulation support the healing process?
+How can diet and bowel regulation support the healing process?

 Gentle stool regulation is one of the most important factors for complication-free healing.
 Any friction or straining stresses the fresh wound – soft, formed stool protects the tissue and prevents pain as well as secondary bleeding.